nginxinc/nginx-basics-workshops/Plus/labs/lab2/readme.md

     ```

 1. Within the mounted folder (`labs/lab2/nginx-plus/etc/nginx/conf.d`), create a new file called `cafe.example.com.conf`, and type in below commands.
-You don't need to type the comments.
-Don't just copy/paste these lines, type them by hand so you learn.
+Copy/paste using the example provided:

 ```nginx